kypogr/haxeflixel-crasher-template/README.md

-oh and shameless plug but if you DO wanna credit me (which id appreciate) then here [my twitter](https://twitter.com/kaypogr)
+oh and shameless plug but if you DO wanna credit me (which id appreciate) then heres [my twitter](https://twitter.com/kaypogr)